mulle-objc/De-Re-mulle-objc/pages/mydoc/mydoc_bad.md

 ### Protocol *

-`Protocol *` as such doesn't exist in MulleObjC.
+`Protocol *` as such doesn't exist in mulle-objc.
 Use PROTOCOL instead:

 ```
 // Protocol * is not supported, use PROTOCOL